RoelofAnne/SimpleRecompile/CONTRIBUTING.md

-If you want to contribute, then please let me know.
+If you want to contribute, then please let us know at roelofanne (a) hotmail dot com.
 Input is always welcome